 The ECB establishes and maintains a list of institutions subject to the Eurosystem's minimum reserve system.
-The ECB also makes public a list of any institutions exempt from their obligations under this system for reasons other their being subject reorganisation measures.2 Counterparties may rely on these lists in deciding whether their liabilities are owed to another institution that is itself subject to reserve requirements.
-The lists available to the public on the last Eurosystem business day of each calendar month are valid for the calculation of the reserve base for the subsequent maintenance period.
+The ECB also makes public a list of any institutions exempt from their obligations under this system for reasons other than their being subject to reorganisation measures.4 Counterparties may rely on these lists in deciding whether their liabilities are owed to another institution that is itself subject to reserve requirements.
+The lists, available to the public after close of business on the last Eurosystem business day of each calendar month, are valid for the calculation of the reserve base for the maintenance period beginning in the calendar month two months later.
+For example, the list published at the end of February would be valid for the calculation of the reserve base for the maintenance period beginning in April.